openshift-scale/workloads/docs/network.md

 ## Notes for typical Network testing execution

 The recommended way to run the Network test is actually three iterations of the network playbook with the following parameters for each run.
-The first run would test Pod to Pod, the 2nd - Pod to Pod with HostNetwork, and the 3rd - Service to Service which is the most expected usage inside an OpenShift Cluster (Pod -> Svc IP -> Pod).
+The first run would test Pod to Pod, the 2nd - Pod to Pod with HostNetwork, and the 3rd - Pod to Service which is the most expected usage inside an OpenShift Cluster (Pod -> Svc IP -> Pod).

 ### Suggested Pod to Pod Test Configuration